 2 Winter Lights at the North Carolina Arboretum

-Experience this 3-acre nightly walking tour of the arboretum's nationally known gardens, including its Quilt Garden and Bonsai Exhibition Garden.
-In addition to the lighted exhibits and landscapes, animated displays are programmed to illuminate to the sounds of holiday music.
+Experience this 3-acre nightly tour of the arboretum's nationally known gardens, including its Quilt Garden and Bonsai Exhibition Garden.
+Designed to showcase the natural landscape, the displays feature colorful native butterflies and winter wildlife with a special insect-themed lantern exhibit on view.

 Signature holiday events

 5 Polar Express Train Ride (Spencer)

 5 Polar Express Train Ride (Spencer)Select dates Nov.
 10 – Dec.
 23, 2023; SpencerSee on map

 This holiday favorite comes to life as you and your family take a ride on The Polar Express at the NC Transportation Museum.
 Set to the music of the motion picture soundtrack, the trip to the "North Pole" features singing, dancing, a reading of the book, hot chocolate and cookies, and a visit from Santa.
 Passengers are encouraged to wear their pajamas for the ride.

 6 WinterFest at Carowinds

 6 WinterFest at CarowindsSelect dates Nov.
 17, 2023 – Jan.
 1, 2024; CharlotteSee on map